pygreece/community/organization/principles/en.md

 ### Member Roles

-While the administrators are focused on running the legal entity of PyGreece AMKE, the members have specific roles, serving all actions running by the PyGreece community.
+While the administrators are focused on running the legal entity of PyGreece AMKE, the members have specific roles, serving all actions run by the PyGreece community.
 Those roles are:

 - _PyGreece community projects_: This role is dedicated to the Projects run by PyGreece